Header image courtesy of @sharonleungs (Instagram)

 Aside from the collection of four waterfalls, you’ll be stunned by the raw natural beauty that Hong Kong has to offer.
 You’ll even pass through a beautiful bamboo-flanked path, which is where we’ll recommend for you to end your hike and turn back, as this is one of the last places where you’ll get some decent shade from the sun.
 It might be tempting to hike right after rainfall to see the waterfalls at their most splendid, but we must caution you to restrain yourself, as the rocky climb tends to be slippery and dangerous when wet.

 Please do prepare ahead and bring plenty of snacks and water to last the entire trip, as there are no places for you to replenish your stock.
 Click here to read our full guide for hiking to Ng Tung Chai Waterfalls.

-Razor Hill, a shaded hiking trail that runs between Pik Uk and Tseung Kwan O, is a short and relatively easy hike that won’t take you far away from the city.
+Razor Hill, a shaded hiking trail that runs between Pik Uk and Tseung Kwan O, is a short and relatively easy hike.

-At only three kilometres from start to finish and only requiring one to two hours of your time, Razor Hill is the perfect quick workout to start or end your day.
+At only three kilometres from start to finish, Razor Hill will take up one to two hours of your time and is the perfect quick workout to start or end your day.
 To truly finish the hike on a high, head to the Little Hawaii Waterfall for a refreshing dip.

-While the shaded hike is easy and family-friendly, the ascent to Razor Hill Peak can be challenging in some paths.
-With a steep and moss-covered ascent directly before the summit, proper hiking shoes with grip are advised.
+While the shaded hike is easy and family-friendly, some parts of the trail can be challenging, especially the ascent to Razor Hill Peak.
+Proper hiking shoes with grip are advised for the steep and moss-covered ascent directly before the summit.

 Most of this hike is covered by a dense forest, but you should still bring adequate sun protection and a litre or two of water to stay hydrated.
 If you’ve forgotten to bring liquids, there are shops at both the start and finish.
 Click here to read our full guide for hiking to Little Hawaii Waterfall via Razor Hill.